Filing a complaint in your state

-University of Phoenix is approved by the National Council for State Authorization Reciprocity Agreements (NC-SARA) as a SARA member institution (http://nc-sara.org).
+University of Phoenix is approved by the National Council for State Authorization Reciprocity Agreements (NC-SARA) as a SARA participating institution (http://nc-sara.org).
 The University has reciprocity with other SARA states for its distance education programs.
 Please visit the NC-SARA website for the most current list of states that participate in SARA.

 Arizona students and distance education students from non-SARA states may file a complaint with the Arizona State Board for Private Postsecondary Education or their applicable state regulatory agency.
 Distance education students who reside in Georgia may file a complaint with their own state regulatory agency.